shaiss/mcp-near-rubric/README.md

 4. **Restart Cursor** (if needed) so it picks up the new server.
 5. **Use Cursor's UI or chat** to invoke the NEAR Rubric MCP tools directly on your codebase.

 > **Tip:** This is the preferred way to use MCP servers in Cursor, as it enables seamless integration and tool discovery.

+## Documentation

+- [NEAR Rubric: Category Breakdown](docs/near_rubric.md): Friendly, human-readable overview of the rubric categories and scoring guidelines.